Symmetry-Aware Autoencoders: s-PCA and s-nlPCA: Background

 \subsection{Invariant solutions}

-We call a solution to a governing system of equations, $\bb{X}(\bb{\xi},t)$, dependent on the spatial coordinates $\bb{\xi}$ and time $t$, invariant under a given symmetry operation, $\bb{S}$, if $\bb{SX}(\bb{\xi},t)$ is also a solution to the governing equations.
+We call a solution, $\bb{X}(\bb{\xi},t)$, to a governing system of equations dependent on the spatial coordinates $\bb{\xi}$ and time $t$, invariant under a given symmetry operation, $\bb{S}$, if $\bb{SX}(\bb{\xi},t)$ is also a solution to the governing equations.
 We can split $\bb{S}$ into two groups: continuous and discrete symmetry groups.

 Continuous symmetry groups, $\bb{F}(s)$, are based on continuous operators that can be applied to a solution.
 These operators depend on continuous transformation parameters, denoted by $s$.
 In the case of an incompressible two-dimensional channel flow, $(u,v,p)(x,y)$, with periodic boundary conditions in $x$, we observe such a symmetry group: the group of continuous translations, $\bb{T}(s)$.
-This means that any solution $(u,v,p)(x+s,y)$ is a solution to the Navier-Stokes equations if $(u,v,p)(x,y)$ is a solution, see e.g. \citet{marensi2021}.
+Any solution $(u,v,p)(x+s,y)$ is a solution to the Navier-Stokes equations if $(u,v,p)(x,y)$ is a solution, see e.g. \citet{budanur2015}.

 Discrete symmetry groups, $\bb{G}$, are a finite set of operators, that transform the solution in a distinct way for each member of the set.
-An example is given by the group of reflections, $\bb{R}$, where $(u,-v)(x,-y)$ is a solution to the underlying equations, if $(u,v)(x,y)$ is a solution.
+An example is given by the group of reflections, $\bb{Z}$, where $(u,-v)(x,-y)$ is a solution to the underlying equations, if $(u,v)(x,y)$ is a solution.
 This symmetry is present in e.g. the two dimensional flow around a cylinder.
-Note that in the presence of multiple discrete symmetry groups, these can be unified into one by creating a new group $\bb{G'}$, that is composed of all unique combinations of the original symmetry groups.
+In the presence of multiple discrete symmetry groups, these can be unified into one by creating a new group $\bb{G'}$, that is composed of all unique combinations of the original symmetry groups.
+Note, that in general the action of two symmetry groups does not permute.

-Both these types of symmetries pose issues when performing model reduction on a discretized system, since approximately identical states, mainly differing in an application of a symmetry operation, are being encoded into vastly different regions of the latent space, see e.g. \citet{Page_2021}.
-Additionally, the PCA basis for these types of problems is less interpretable due to the morphing of the modes caused by the invariant solutions.
-In the following, a brief description of linear and nonlinear model reduction methods shall be given, followed by an excursion into the interpretability problems arising from invariances.
+These types of symmetries pose issues when performing model reduction on a discretized system, since approximately identical states, mainly differing in an application of a symmetry operation, are being encoded into vastly different regions of the latent space, see e.g. \citet{Page_2021}.
+Additionally, the PCA basis for these types of problems is less interpretable due to the restrictions placed on the modes by the invariant solutions.
+In the following, a brief description of linear and nonlinear model reduction methods shall be given, followed by an excursion into the interpretability problems arising from symmetry copies.

-\subsection{PCA and nlPCA}
+\subsection{PCA and NLPCA}